bassmang/Linear-Regression-with-Cpp/README.md

 Build Instructions
 ------------------

-This project itself can be built if you just want to test it.
-In Linux terms that would be:
+This project itself can be built in Linux with the following:
 ```
 git clone https://github.com/bassmang/PHAS0100Assignment1/
 mkdir PHAS0100Assignment1-Build